Resources

 So my kid wants to play a sport, where do we go from here?

 The first step towards getting your kids involved in sport is to select a sporting organisation.
-Many sporting organisations in South Australia provide modified versions of sports in their junior program, making sport more inclusive, safe and fun for younger players, including those living with disability.
+Many sporting organisations in South Australia provide modified versions of sport in junior programs, making it more inclusive, safe and fun for younger players, including those living with disability.

 Below are some sporting organisations that provide information and sporting pathways for people living with disability:

 Paralympics Australia – Paralympics Australia help Australians living with disability participate in sport and compete at the Paralympic Games.
-They also support participants to try para sports through their multi-sport days.
-For more information on Paralympic sports and eligibility visit https://www.paralympic.org.au/
+They also support participants to try para sport through their multi-sport days.
+For more information on Paralympic sports and eligibility visit the Paralympics Australia website.

 Special Olympics Australia – Special Olympics give all people living with an intellectual disability the opportunity to play sport their way, on their terms.
 Sport options available include athletics, basketball, bowling, netball, soccer and swimming.
-For more information visit https://www.specialolympics.com.au/sa
+For more information visit the Special Olympics Australia website.

 Need support with getting your child into a team sport?